apache/geode-benchmarks/README.md

 Options:
 ```
     -Phosts                 : Hosts used by benchmarks on the order of client,locator,server,server (-Phosts=localhost,localhost,localhost,localhost)
     -PoutputDir             : Results output directory (-PoutputDir=/tmp/results)
     -PtestJVM               : Path to an alternative JVM for running the client, locator, and servers.
 If not specified JAVA_HOME will be used.
 Note all compilation tasks will still use JAVA_HOME.
     -PwithSsl               : Flag to run geode with SSL.
 A self-signed certificate will be generated at runtime.
     -PwithSecurityManager   : Flag to start Geode with the example implementation of SecurityManager
     -PwithGc                : Select which GC to use.
 Valid values CMS (default), G1, Z.
     -PwithHeap              : Specify how large a heap the benchmark VMs should use, default "8g".
 Accepts any `-Xmx` value, like "32g".
+    -PwithClientThreadCount : Number of client threads to start.
+If not specified, a default value will be used.
+Defaults are set on a per-test basis and can be found in the test classes.
     --tests                 : Specific benchmarks to run (--tests=PartitionedPutBenchmark)
     -d                      : Debug
     -i                      : Info
 ```
 ### Scripts for running in aws and analyzing results